garetht/sublime-scss-expander/README.md

 (because Sublime Text's alert window has remarkably little space.)

 ## Installation and Usage
 `sublime-scss-expander` helps you do that: position the cursor in the scope of the rule you want to know about, and press **command-E** by default to show the rule that is in scope at that position.
-It is also be available in the command palette as **SCSS Expander: Expand Cursor Scope**.
+It is also available in the command palette as **SCSS Expander: Expand Cursor Scope**.

 ## Support
 It supports most sane uses of SCSS, including SASS 3.3's **@at-root** with all possible arguments, various permutations of the **parent selector** as well as combinatorically combined comma-separated rules.